Skip to content

 3. In the Generative AI Settings section, activate Enable Generative AI Features.
 This setting is toggled on by default if you have previously set up the Generative AI credentials.

-4. Navigate to the desired feature and choose a model from the list.
+4. Navigate to the desired feature and select a model from the list.
 If there are no models available for the selected feature, the system will automatically select None.

 5. Click Save.